 Your insurer will give you a description of the coverage and how much of it you receive, along with the monthly premium.
 Most pet insurance plans come with an annual deductible, so you're responsible for those costs before coverage kicks in.

 Insurance plans can be tailored to your pet’s age, potential breed-specific health conditions, existing health issues, and many other needs.
-You can insure multiple pets.
+You can also insure multiple pets.
 Each pet may need a separate plan, but providers often provide a discount for each additional pet you insure.
 Whether your pet is susceptible to allergies, developing chronic conditions, or suffering from accidents due to over-activity, plans can offset thousands of dollars in costs.

 Anyone who owns a pet should consider pet insurance.
 While it may be tempting to avoid the monthly costs while your pet is still young and relatively healthy, you can never anticipate what might happen as they grow older.
 Some conditions can develop rapidly, and accidents happen.